clojure-emacs/clojure-ts-mode/doc/design.md

 ### Clojure Syntax, not Clojure Semantics

 An important observation that anyone familiar with popular Tree-sitter grammars may have picked up on is that there are no nodes representing things like functions, macros, types, and other semantic concepts.
-Representing the semantics of Clojure in a Tree-sitter grammar is much more difficult than traditional languages that do not use macros heavily like Clojure and other lisps.
+Representing the semantics of Clojure in a Tree-sitter grammar is much more difficult than traditional languages that do not use macros heavily like Clojure and other Lisps.

 To understand what an expression represents in Clojure source code requires macro-expansion of the source code.
 Macro-expansion requires a runtime, and Tree-sitter does not have access to a Clojure runtime and will never have access to a Clojure runtime.
 Additionally Tree-sitter never looks back on what it has parsed, only forward, considering what is directly ahead of it.
 So even if it could identify a macro like `myspecialdef` it would forget about it as soon as it moved passed the declaring `defmacro` node.
-Another way to think about this: Tree-sitter is designed to be fast and good-enough for tooling to implement syntax highlighting, indentation, and other editing conveniences.
-It is not meant for interpreting and execution.
+Another way to think about this: Tree-sitter is designed to be fast and good-enough for tooling to implement syntax highlighting, indentation, and other editing conveniences. _It is not meant for interpreting and execution._

 #### Example 1: False Negative Function Classification